German Shepherd Temperament, Energy Level, and Lifestyle Fit

 Trainability and Behavior

-German Shepherds are highly trainable and eager to please, but they require confident, calm leadership.
+German Shepherds are highly trainable but require confident, consistent leadership.

 Training strengths: